Are There Advantages to Being a Faith-Based Nonprofit?

 FBOs are referenced in several laws that recognize their eligibility to receive grants under certain specified conditions and their continued right to consider religion when hiring staff.

 Charitable Choice laws, signed by former President Clinton during 1996-2000, specify that FBOs cannot be excluded from the competition for federal funds just because they are religious.
 But they do not set aside funds specifically for FBOs.
+Both President Bush and President Obama took steps to be inclusive when it came to FBOs and government funding.

 Note: This article is just for informational purposes.
 It is not intended to be legal advice.
 Check other sources, such as the IRS, and consult with legal counsel or an accountant.